Braking test track: Structure and characteristics

 Several lanes enabling braking under different material characteristic conditions are necessary for testing as many of the circumstances that directly influence the braking effect as possible.
 Consequently, most of the traditional or so-called classic test tracks have several (5 to 8) differently paved braking lanes.
-Most test tracks attempt to provide surfaces with both higher and lower grip coefficients for the testing and developing companies.
+Most test tracks attempt to provide surfaces with both higher and lower grip coefficients for testing and developing companies.
 Asphalt (with a higher and lower coefficient), basalt, ceramic and concrete are frequently used materials for surface paving.
 Certain test tracks even have chequer surfaces with alternative tiles of higher and lower coefficients, increasing the challenge for intelligent braking systems.

 The number of settings provided by the available surfaces may be doubled by wetting them, for which mostly a 1–2 mm thick water coating is used.
 So-called aquaplaning lanes are also frequently provided for testers.
 The triggering of the phenomenon of aquaplaning, however, requires the provision of higher water levels.
-It is also important to provide for the collecting of the water spilled onto the wettable braking surfaces, which is in most cases managed by using ditches.
+It is also important to provide for the collection of the water spilt onto the wettable braking surfaces, which is in most cases managed by using ditches.

 In order to enable the testing of extreme braking situations, e.g. emergency braking from high speed, it is necessary for the lanes to be designed with a length of typically 150–250 m.
 Additionally acceleration lanes with the appropriate length are also required for reaching high speed, which enable even heavy-duty vehicles to reach 100 km/h.
 This way it becomes possible to test the braking systems of trucks and buses.

 An adequate amount of data and test results are necessary to draw the conclusions, which can be achieved by repeated tests.
 In order to perform repeated tests fluently and safely it is necessary to design a route separated from the test (braking) zone that allows the test vehicle to return to the beginning of the acceleration lane quickly and safely.